Table of Content

 Oops! the button is not active.
 Well, it is not you alone, except for some lucky ones; everyone faces this issue.
 But here are some workarounds:

-You can create an application on the Facebook Developers website for your business manager account and start the verification from there. (this method used to work, but recently, it is not guaranteed).
+- You can create an application on the Meta for Developers website for your business manager account and start the verification from there. (this method used to work, but recently, it is not guaranteed).

 Once you have unlocked the button.
 You can now submit your application. 🕺🕺